sd19spring/GERSHWIN/docs/how_it_works.md

 ### Back End

 Input text is broken down into the number of syllables, which correlates with the number of notes generated, and is analyzed via sentiment analysis.
-If the lyrics input have a happeir sentiment, the song is played in a major key, while if the song has a more sad tone, the song is played in a minor key.
+If the lyrics input have a happier sentiment, the song is played in a major key, while if the song has a more sad tone, the song is played in a minor key.

-Genre choice is linked to lists of common noes, scales, and progressions defined within a given genre.
+Genre choice is linked to lists of common notes, scales, and progressions defined within a given genre.

-The outputs are extended paths from music21, a python music library, to musescore, a sheet music and midi program, to timidity, where our audio is generated.
+The outputs are extended paths from music21, a python music library, to MuseScore, a sheet music and MIDI program, to TiMidity, where our audio is generated.